Tang-class submarine: Design

-Ships in class
+Boats in class

 In October 1946, the first two boats were ordered.
 Tang was built at Portsmouth Naval Shipyard; Trigger at the Electric Boat yard in Groton, Connecticut.
 In 1947, contracts were awarded to Portsmouth for Wahoo and to Electric Boat for Trout.
 Then in 1948, a similar pair of contracts were awarded to Portsmouth for Gudgeon and to Electric Boat for Harder.
 They are named for six US submarines lost during World War II, of which most of their commanding officers were killed in action while combating Japanese surface vessels.

 In 1967, Tang, Wahoo, Gudgeon, and Harder received an additional 15-foot (15 ft) section (five additional frames between frames 42 and 43) to accommodate the BQG-4 Passive Underwater Fire Control Feasibility System (PUFFS) passive ranging sonar installation, with three tall domes added topside, and additional fire control equipment that enabled the use of the Mark 45 nuclear torpedo.
 This left the boats similar in size and capability to the GUPPY III conversions.